near/docs/docs/tutorials/contracts/nfts/blockcraft-nfts.md

 ### Creating the Schematics File

-Now that you're happy with the build you've just copied and pasted, it's time to create the schematic file that we'll put on chain.
+Now that you're happy with the build you've just copied and pasted, it's time to create the schematic file that we'll put on-chain.
 To do this we'll run a WorldEdit command that will save the schematic file on our local machine.
 Run the command `schematic save FILE_NAME`.
-This will save the file to your minecraft folder with the file name you passed in.
+This will save the file to your Minecraft folder with the file name you passed in.

 To see if it worked, we can load the schematic we just saved using `schematic load FILE_NAME`.
 This will load the schematic to our clipboard and we're free to paste it in our world.

 ## Minting the Schematic

 In this section, we'll mint the schematics file, we've just created and put it on the blockchain using IPFS and web3.storage.
 In order to proceed, you need to locate the `FILE_NAME.schem` we created in the last section.
-This file can be found in your minecraft folder under `minecraft/config/worldedit/schematics`.
+This file can be found in your Minecraft folder under `minecraft/config/worldedit/schematics`.
 The location of your minecraft folder differs depending on your OS.

 ### Uploading the schematic

-To upload the schematic, we are going to use the free [web3.storage](https://web3.storage/about/) service built for storing off-chain data. web3.storage offers free decentralized storage and bandwidth on [IPFS](https://ipfs.io/) and [Filecoin](https://filecoin.io/).
+To upload the schematic, we are going to use the free [web3.storage](https://web3.storage/about/) service built for storing off-chain data.
+Web3.storage offers free decentralized storage and bandwidth on [IPFS](https://ipfs.io/) and [Filecoin](https://filecoin.io/).

 #### Steps